-The results of the hypothesis test that has been carried out show that there is a significant influence between organizational culture that can create positive job satisfaction and employee performance of employees of dr. Sayidiman Magetan Hospital.
-It means that a good organizational culture can increase job satisfaction and improve employee performance.
-Job satisfaction has an influential role as a partial mediator between organizational culture and employee performance.
-A good organizational culture encourages employees to feel job satisfaction, improving their performance.
-In terms of work quality, a good organizational culture and job satisfaction enable employees to complete work tasks well.
-Employee work tasks can be completed carefully by the standards set by the company.
-In terms of quantity, organizational culture, and reasonable job satisfaction encourage employees to achieve the targets set by the hospital.
+Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between organizational culture that can create positive job satisfaction so that it is able to create employee performance of employees of dr. Sayidiman Magetan Hospital.
+This means that a good organizational culture can increase job satisfaction and can create employee performance.
+Job satisfaction has an effective role as a partial mediator between organizational culture and employee performance.
+A good organizational culture encourages employees to feel job satisfaction, thereby improving their performance.
+In terms of work quality, the existence of a good organizational culture and good job satisfaction make employees able to complete work tasks well.
+Employee work tasks are able to be completed carefully in accordance with the standards set by the company.
+In terms of quantity, organizational culture and good job satisfaction encourage employees to be able to achieve the targets set by the hospital.
 Employees can complete all the responsibilities given and can complete the work according to procedures (SOPs).
-Similarly, in terms of punctuality, good organizational culture, and job satisfaction, employees can be encouraged to complete work according to the specified time, to try to come on time, and never postpone work tasks.
+Similarly, in terms of punctuality, a good organizational culture and job satisfaction can encourage employees to be able to complete work according to the specified time, encourage employees to try to come on time and never postpone work tasks.